txw-lab/MultiomicCancers/README.md

 # MultiomicCancers
-Code in scripts was used to plot figures in the article.
+Code in scripts was used to generate figures in the article.
 Download raw and processed data: